studio24/mac-setup/apple-id.md

 * Store the new password in your private vault in 1Password
 * Verify your email

+## Login to your Mac with your Apple ID

-Once the Apple ID is setup, add it to your Macbook
+Once the Apple ID is setup, login with it on your Mac:

 * Open System Preferences
-* Open Internet Accounts
+* Go to Internet Accounts > iCloud
-* Select iCloud
-* Enter your Apple ID, then select Next
-* Enter your password, then select Next
-* Enter the verification code
-* Enter your Mac login password
+* Login with your Apple ID and password
 * Select any required apps for iCloud to sync